Magnus167/rustframe/README.md

 Rustframe provides intuitive dataframe, matrix, and series operations for data analysis and manipulation.

 Rustframe keeps things simple, safe, and readable.
-It is handy for quick numeric experiments and small analytical tasks, but it is **not** meant to compete with powerhouse crates like `polars` or `ndarray`.
+It is handy for quick numeric experiments and small analytical tasks as well as for educational purposes.
+It is designed to be easy to use and understand, with a clean API implemented in 100% safe Rust.

 Rustframe is an educational project, and is not intended for production use.
+It is **not** meant to compete with powerhouse crates like `polars` or `ndarray`.
 It is a work in progress, and the API is subject to change.
 There are no guarantees of stability or performance, and it is not optimized for large datasets or high-performance computing.

 ### What it offers

+- **Matrix operations** - Element-wise arithmetic, boolean logic, transpose, and more.
 - **Math that reads like math** - element‑wise `+`, `−`, `×`, `÷` on entire frames or scalars.
-- **Broadcast & reduce** - sum, product, any/all across rows or columns without boilerplate.
-- **Boolean masks made simple** - chain comparisons, combine with `&`/`|`, get a tidy `BoolMatrix` back.
-- **Pure safe Rust** - 100 % safe, zero `unsafe`.
+- **Frames** - Column major data structure for single-type data, with labeled columns and typed row indices.
+- **Compute module** - Implements various statistical computations and machine learning models.

+- **[Coming Soon]** _DataFrame_ - Multi-type data structure for heterogeneous data, with labeled columns and typed row indices.

+- **[Coming Soon]** _Random number utils_ - Random number generation utilities for statistical sampling and simulations.
+(Currently using the [`rand`](https://crates.io/crates/rand) crate.)

+#### Matrix and Frame functionality

+- **Matrix operations** - Element-wise arithmetic, boolean logic, transpose, and more.
+- **Frame operations** - Column manipulation, sorting, and more.

+#### Compute Module

+The `compute` module provides implementations for various statistical computations and machine learning models.

+**Statistics, Data Analysis, and Machine Learning:**

+- Correlation analysis
+- Descriptive statistics
+- Distributions
+- Inferential statistics

+- Dense Neural Networks
+- Gaussian Naive Bayes
+- K-Means Clustering
+- Linear Regression
+- Logistic Regression
+- Principal Component Analysis

 ### Heads up